What to know about Trump’s UK state visit

 One of Starmer’s chief objectives with Trump was striking a new trade deal, something he managed to accomplish quickly, even as other countries scrambled for weeks to negotiate plans to avoid sweeping tariffs.

-But like many of Trump’s announced trade deals, some of the finer details either aren’t finalized or are still a matter of dispute.
-But some flesh was put on the bones when Starmer on Monday announced a US-UK nuclear energy agreement, which will make it easier for companies to build new power stations in both countries.
+Like with many of Trump’s announced trade deals, some of the finer details either aren’t finalized or are still a matter of dispute.
+But the two countries took another step toward closer economic ties on Monday by unveiling an agreement on nuclear energy, which, among other things, should make it easier to build new power stations on both sides of the pond.

 Starmer’s close relationship with Trump has also so far failed to move the president closer to Europe’s position on the war in Ukraine, despite hours of phone calls and meetings on the subject.
 Trump has stopped short of applying new sanctions on Russia amid pressure from Starmer and other European leaders to act.